 There is likely a continuum between schemes that facilitate control with existing neural representations versus those that heavily rely on plasticity; this distinction also becomes most clear when considering control schemes that generalize across days.
 For example, there is growing evidence that decoders that were initialized from natural movement control (or imagined biomimetic movements) do not readily generalize across days (Ganguly and Carmena, 2009; Ganguly et al., 2011; Orsborn et al., 2014; Athalye et al., 2017; Silversmith et al., 2021).
 In such studies, although the BCI decoder is seeded using existing representations, such as open-loop imagined arm movements, a continuous decoder places an additional transformation (either linear or nonlinear) on neural activity to decode instantaneous kinematics.
 During closed-loop real-time control, the user faces the burden of learning this transformation to successfully operate the BCI (Taylor et al., 2002; Carmena et al., 2003) leading to a two-learner system (Orsborn et al., 2014; Silversmith et al., 2021).
 Such an approach results in a neural map fundamentally different and sometimes completely orthogonal to the original representation used to seed the decoder (Ganguly and Carmena, 2009; Wander et al., 2013; Orsborn et al., 2014; Athalye et al., 2017; Gulati et al., 2017; Silversmith et al., 2021).
 Indeed, we found that a ReFit-Kalman Filter initialized using visual observation resulted in poor across-day representational stability with much less target-specific discernability.
 In contrast, a discrete decoding framework perhaps does not incorporate the constraint of learning a transformation and seems to only reinforce the precision of existing stable representations with visual feedback to effectively learn proficient closed-loop control (Pancholi et al., 2023).

 Our framework also highlights what type of commands might be best decodable for BCIs using mesoscale ECoG in paralyzed subjects (Leuthardt et al., 2004; Schalk et al., 2007; Ganguly et al., 2009; Chao et al., 2010; Natraj et al., 2022).
 Even years after injury, there appears to be a general preservation of cortical somatotopy and motor representations (Andersen and Aflalo, 2022).
 Its overall stability also offers the promise of scaling up to higher DoF (Degenhart et al., 2018; Gordon et al., 2023).
-Long-term stability is particularly important for hDoF neuroprosthetics, where excessive recalibration can be time-consuming and hinder real-world adoption (Phillips and Zhao, 1993; Cordella et al., 2016).
-Indeed, a major challenge in hDOF control has been stable and reliable performance, especially given the complexity of hDOF BCI control, necessitating long learning periods or daily decoder recalibration.
+Long-term stability and reliable performance is particularly important for hDoF neuroprosthetics.
+Especially given the complexity of hDoF BCIs, instability might necessitate long learning periods or excessive decoder recalibration.
+This can be time-consuming and hinder real-world adoption (Phillips and Zhao, 1993; Cordella et al., 2016).
 By identifying and using neural commands that are stable and whose drifts can be readily accounted for, we achieved long-term hDOF PnP control that can eventually improve real-world functionality in those with paralysis.

 Contributions